Engines are complex and have many components which all are required to work flawlessly in order to have a high-performance engine.

 6. Engine Misfire

-Regular engine misfire can be a sign that your engine is going bad.
-An engine misfire can be caused by bad spark plugs, bad ignition coils, oil on coils, water on coils, water in fuel line/injectors, and a bad PVC valve.
+Regular engine misfires can be a sign that your engine is going bad.
+An engine misfire can be caused by bad spark plugs, bad ignition coils, oil on coils, water on coils, water in fuel lines/injectors, and a bad PVC valve.
 You should diagnose the cause of the engine misfire and fix it.